Deadline: March 1, 2017

 GMF finances capital projects that improve air, water, and soil, and mitigate the impacts of climate change.

 Through GMF, FCM supports capital projects that demonstrate an innovative solution or approach to a municipal environmental issue — projects that can generate new lessons and models for municipalities of all sizes and types in all regions of Canada.
-These projects offer significant environmental benefits, a strong businesses case and social advantages, and are complemented by local policies and measurement systems.
+These projects offer significant environmental benefits, a strong business case and social advantages, while being complemented by local policies and measurement systems.

 GMF funding is available to help you achieve the following environmental performance outcomes: